Algester

 The educational profile of Algester exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 28.8%, significantly lower than the SA4 region average of 42.1%.
-Bachelor degrees are most common at 19.2%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.3%).
-Vocational credentials are held by 34.2% of residents aged 15+, with advanced diplomas at 11.9% and certificates at 22.3%.
-Educational participation is high, with 30.5% of residents currently enrolled in formal education.
+Bachelor degrees are the most common at 19.2%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.3%).
+Vocational credentials are prevalent, with 34.2% of residents aged 15+ holding them, including advanced diplomas (11.9%) and certificates (22.3%).
+Educational participation is high, with 30.5% of residents currently enrolled in formal education: 11.5% in primary, 7.3% in secondary, and 4.6% in tertiary education.

 Frequently Asked Questions - Education